Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2023.

 At the same, you need to aggressively cut the things that aren’t working.

 There’s nothing wrong with experimenting and trying new channels.
 But you need to know when to stop.
-Be ruthless.”
+Be ruthless.”– Noah Kagan, Founder of AppSumo.com & Youtuber

-In other words, plan to test lots of things, but as soon as you find things that are working, double down on them.
+In other words, plan to test lots of things, but as soon as you find something that is working, double down on it.

-A focused marketing strategy with just a few key tactics that actually work is far more powerful than having an unfocused marketing strategy with 100 tactics and you’re not even sure if any of them are working.
+A focused marketing strategy with just a few key tactics that actually work is far more powerful than having an unfocused marketing strategy.

 - Attracting new wholesale customers

-- Getting more orders from your wholesale customers
+- Getting more orders from your existing wholesale customers

 1. ATTRACT CUSTOMERS